Kaos599/Customer-Support-Copilot/atlan_copilot/docs/tech-stack-and-decisions.md

     -   **Error Handling**: Comprehensive error handling with user-friendly feedback and graceful degradation.
 -   **Trade-off**: Slightly larger document sizes for processed tickets, but provides superior data consistency, query performance, and user experience.
 The unified approach significantly simplifies the codebase while delivering enterprise-grade functionality.

-### f.
-UI Development with Placeholder Backend
--   **Decision**: The Streamlit UI was developed with a placeholder chat backend before the LangGraph orchestrator was fully implemented.
--   **Rationale**: This allowed for parallel development and rapid prototyping of the user interface.
-The UI components were built and tested independently, with a clear contract for how they would eventually connect to the backend logic.
--   **Trade-off**: The UI provided a "mock" experience that was not fully representative of the final system's performance (e.g., response times).

 ### g.
 Advanced Ticket Management System
 -   **Decision**: Implemented a comprehensive ticket management system with clickable cards, detailed views, and AI-powered resolution.